Omega-CLASPS/Omega-Public/2025 Swings/2025 Swings.md

 <img width="1613" height="872" alt="image" src="https://github.com/user-attachments/assets/91464e9f-7143-4569-9682-1771fabfdd25" />

 2025 was a very good year for my swing trading, but I am disappointed in myself for losing interest towards the end of the year.
-I grew lazy and stopped doing weekly swing analysis or even caring about trading.
 I will stick with 5% Portfolio sizing for 2026.